-Also, the generating function for enriched $P$-partitions $f:P \to \mathbb{P'}$ is defined by Evidently, $\displaystyle\Delta_A(P)$ is a quasisymmetric function and we can specialize it as Chow \cite{23} gave a connection between ordinary type $B$ $P$-partitions and type $B$ quasisymmetric functions.
-Furthermore, Petersen \cite{10} related the type $B$ quasisymmetric functions to left enriched $P$-partitions and type $B$ enriched $P$-partitions.\\ For fixed n and for any subset $D=\{d_1< d_2<\cdots<d_{p-1}\}$ of $\{0,1,\ldots, n\}$, the monomial $N_D$ and the fundamental quasisymmetric functions of type $B$, $L_D$, are defined by
+Chow \cite{23} gave a connection between ordinary type $B$ $P$-partitions and type $B$ quasisymmetric functions.
+Furthermore, Petersen \cite{10} related the type $B$ quasisymmetric functions to left enriched $P$-partitions and type $B$ enriched $P$-partitions.\\ For a fixed $n$ and for any subset $D=\{d_1< d_2<\cdots<d_{p-1}\}$ of $\{0,1,\ldots, n\}$, the monomial $N_D$ and the fundamental quasisymmetric functions of type $B$, $L_D$, are defined, respectively, by